Q. Describe the most common types of jobs you do for your clients.

 A. Small professional offices (lawyer, doctor, scientific research)

 Recurring house maintenance.
 Most common is a service every two weeks, followed by weekly, and lastly monthly.
 Of course this is very dependent on house or office traffic.

 Q. What advice do you have for a customer looking to hire a provider like you?

-A. Do you due diligence.
+A. Do your due diligence.
 Check references.
-Check Insurance Claims.
 Ask to meet with the owner, not a sales rep. Have your questions ready.
 Do not go with the lowest bid.
 Low bids generally indicate future problems.
 Highest bid generally is not your best service as they charge high to support large marketing budgets.
 Also, their size makes it very difficult, if not impossible, to control quality on a consistent basis.

 Q. Why does your work stand out from others who do what you do?

 A. Owner on site.
 Small, family-owned business is able to deliver the expectations of the homeowners.
 Ability to control quality.

 Q. What do you like most about your job?

 A. Privilege of meeting people and providing the satisfaction of an excellent and reliable service.

 Q. What questions do customers most commonly ask you?
 What's your answer?